AdrienTorris/awesome-blazor/README.md

 * [Exploring Blazor by Making An HTML Table Sortable in .NET Core](https://exceptionnotfound.net/exploring-blazor-by-making-an-html-table-sortable-in-net-core/) - May 13, 2019 - Exploring Blazor by Making An HTML Table Sortable in .NET Core.
 * [Data binding in blazor](https://coderethinked.com/data-binding-in-blazor/) - May 13, 2019 - Data binding in blazor.
 * [Progressive Web Apps and Blazor is combination you should not miss!](https://medium.com/@janne_mattila/progressive-web-apps-and-blazor-is-combination-you-should-not-miss-c59d9ae91d42) - May 12, 2019 - Progressive Web Apps and Blazor is combination you should not miss.
+* [Separating code and presentation of Blazor pages](https://gunnarpeipman.com/blazor/blazor-code-behind/) - May 10, 2019 - Separating code and presentation of Blazor pages.
 * [Implementing a List/Details Page in Blazor](https://www.telerik.com/blogs/implementing-a-list-details-page-in-blazor) - May 9, 2019 - Implementing a List/Details Page in Blazor.
 * [Blazor Bites Updated and Build 2019 Blazor Roundup](https://chrissainty.com/blazor-bites-updated-and-build-2019-blazor-roundup/) - May 8, 2019 - Blazor Bites Updated and Build 2019 Blazor Roundup.
 * [Creating a Database Driven Module For Blazor Oqtane](http://lightswitchhelpwebsite.com/Blog/tabid/61/EntryId/4331/Creating-a-Database-Driven-Module-For-Blazor-Oqtane.aspx) - May 8, 2019 - Creating a Database Driven Module For Blazor Oqtane.